Evidence for a $\sim 43$ GeV $\gamma$-ray line signal in a stacking analysis of the Virgo, Fornax, and Ophiuchus Galaxy clusters: The DAMPE data analysis

-DAMPE is a pair-conversion $\gamma$-ray telescope with an excellent energy resolution~\citep{DAMPE:2021hsz}.
-Utilizing the publicly available six years (\url{https://dampe.nssdc.ac.cn/dampe/mission.php}) of High-Energy-Trigger DAMPE photon data~\citep{Xu2018}, we searched for the line signal in the sample of 13 galaxy clusters.
-The {\tt DmpST} package~\citep{Duan2019} is employed in the analysis.
+DAMPE is a space-borne pair-conversion $\gamma$-ray telescope covering the energy range from $\sim 2~\rm GeV$ to $\sim 10~\rm TeV$~\citep{DAMPE:2017cev,DAMPE:2021hsz,DAMPE2025a}.
+It has an excellent energy resolution: at $43~\rm GeV$, the energy resolution is $\Delta E/E \approx 1\%$ with the total acceptance of $1800~\rm cm^2\,sr$~\citep{DAMPE:2021hsz}.
+Utilizing the publicly available six years (\url{https://dampe.nssdc.ac.cn/dampe/mission.php}) of High-Energy-Trigger DAMPE photon data~\citep{Xu2018,DAMPEdata2023}, we searched for the line signal in the sample of 13 galaxy clusters.
+The latest {\tt DmpST} package~\citep{Duan2019}, which incorporates the latest calibrations on the instrumental response functions~\citep{Ambrosi2019,Shen2024,Duan2025}, is employed in the analysis.

-We selected photons with energy $\geq 3~\rm GeV$ from the 13 clusters within the radii of $\theta_{\rm 200}$ and calculated the stacked SED.
+We selected photons with energy $\geq 3~\rm GeV$ from the 13 clusters within the radii of $\theta_{\rm ROI,0}$ and calculated the stacked SED.
 In the calculation, we considered the $\phi$-dependence of the effective area due to the nonuniform exposure.
-As depicted in the upper panel of Figure~\ref{fig:dampe_flux}, the flux from the DAMPE (blue points) is well consistent with that of the Fermi-LAT (black points).
+As depicted in the upper panel of Figure~\ref{fig:appx:dampe_flux}, the flux from the DAMPE (blue points) is well consistent with that of the Fermi-LAT (black points).
 Owing to the small acceptance of DAMPE, no photon is detected between 34~GeV and $130~\rm GeV$ and the flux upper limits are drawn.

 The unbinned sliding windows analysis was adopted to search for the line signal above 6~GeV.
-No significant $\gamma$-ray lines are found by DAMPE as shown in the lower panel of Figure~\ref{fig:dampe_flux}, especially the TS value at $\sim 43~\rm GeV$ is zero.
+No significant $\gamma$-ray lines are found by DAMPE as shown in the lower panel of Figure~\ref{fig:appx:dampe_flux}, especially the TS value at $\sim 43~\rm GeV$ is zero.
 Based on the best-fit parameters in the Fermi-LAT sliding windows analysis, the expected photon number of the line is found to be 1.53.
 It is 21.6\% in probability for zero detected photon within the energy bin of $42-44~\rm GeV$.
 Therefore, the null result based on the DAMPE data is still consistent with the result of Fermi-LAT.